 School employees must exercise great caution when using technology including, but not limited to email accounts, Facebook, SnapChat, and Twitter, due to the public nature of these programs.
 School employees should refrain from posting any personally identifiable information about students, fellow employees, supervisors, or themselves on public sites or in chat rooms as these are public in nature and may cause liability issues for the employee, the school, or the school district.
 Names and information must never be used in these exchanges.
 Avoid exchanges and posts that could jeopardize students, the school, or any employee.
-Posts, including pictures, have led to lawsuits for slander and libel as well as reports to the PSC.
+Posts, including pictures, have led to lawsuits for slander and defamation as well as reports to the PSC.
 Some cases have resulted in the revocation of teaching certificates, termination, and criminal charges being filed against school employees.
-All school personnel shall adhere to Georgia State Board Policy IDDF--

-Confidentiality of Personally Identifiable Information.
-School business should not be publicly broadcast or posted on public websites.
+All school personnel shall adhere to Georgia State Board Policy IDDF--Confidentiality of Personally Identifiable Information, the Georgia Code of Ethics and follow the advisement per the GCN videos.
+School business should not be publicly broadcasted or posted on public websites.
 School activities, events, and business are not personal matters and should not be treated as such.